hbctraining/publication_perfect/lessons/custom_plot_colors.md

 # Consistent formatting using custom colors

 When using `ggplot2`, we have observed default colors assigned whenever we use the `color` or `fill` arguments.
-While the default colors may be fine for some applications, they are often not sufficient to highlight the relationships of interest within our plot.
+While the default colors may be fine for some applications, they are often not sufficient to highlight the relationships of interest within our plot or are not optimal for the intended audience/publication.
 There are cheatsheets available for specifying the base R colors by [name](https://cpb-us-e1.wpmucdn.com/sites.ucsc.edu/dist/d/276/files/2015/10/colorbynames.png) or [hexadecimal]() code.
-We could specify other colors available or use pre-created color palettes from external R packages.
-This [R Graph Gallery site](http://www.r-graph-gallery.com/ggplot2-color.html) has a nice interactive app for exploring how to find and incorporate desired colors into your code.
+We can also use pre-created color palettes from external R packages.
+This [R Graph Gallery site](http://www.r-graph-gallery.com/ggplot2-color.html) has a nice interactive app for exploring how to find and incorporate desired colors into your plots.

 Since the goal of this workshop is 'publication quality' plots, we should be aware of the significant portion of our population who are color-blind.
-To encourage use of color-blind friendly color choices, we will focus our attention on these palettes.
+To encourage the use of color-blind friendly selections, we will focus our attention on these palettes.
 We will identify those palettes from the packages `RColorBrewer` and `viridis`.

 ## RColorBrewer palettes

-First, we need to load the `RColorBrewer` library, which contains color palettes designed specifically for the different types of data being compared.
+We will start by exploring the `RColorBrewer` library, which contains color palettes designed specifically for the different types of data being compared, with palettes specifically highlighting sequential, qualitative, and diverging data.

 ```r
 # Load the RColorBrewer library
 library(RColorBrewer)
 ```

-Let's explore the different palettes available.
+The available palettes can be viewed using the `display.brewer.all()` function:

 ```r
 # Check the available color palettes